tiksem/KotlinSpirit/README.md

 ```

 # Parser functions, and getting a result
-Each rule contains its result after parsing, when you parse without a result, just for matching, the runtime performance will be a little bit better, but the difference is usually not noticable.
+Each rule contains its result after parsing, when you parse without a result, just for matching, the runtime performance will be a little bit better, but the difference is usually not noticeable.

-`fun parseGetResultOrThrow(string: CharSequence): T` Parses and gets the result, if rule doesn't match throws ParseException
+`fun parseGetResultOrThrow(string: CharSequence): T` Parses and gets the result, if the rule doesn't match throws ParseException

-`fun parseOrThrow(string: CharSequence): Int` Parses without any result returning the ending seek, if rule doesn't match throws ParseException.
+`fun parseOrThrow(string: CharSequence): Int` Parses without any result returning the ending seek, if the rule doesn't match throws ParseException.

 `fun tryParse(string: CharSequence): Int?` Parses without any result, returns ending seek if rule matches and null otherwise.

-`fun parseWithResult(string: CharSequence): ParseResult<T>` Parses with returning ParseResult. it contains the result or errorCode if rule doesn't match
+`fun parseWithResult(string: CharSequence): ParseResult<T>` Parses with returning ParseResult. it contains the result or errorCode if the rule doesn't match

 `fun parse(string: CharSequence): ParseSeekResult` Parses without a result returning ParseSeekResult.
 ParseSeekResult contains ending seek and errorCode.

-`fun matches(string: CharSequence): Boolean` Returns true if the string metches the rule from the beginning to the end.
+`fun matches(string: CharSequence): Boolean` Returns true if the string matches the rule from the beginning to the end.

 `fun matchOrThrow(string: CharSequence)` Checks if the string matches the rule from the beginning to the end.
 If no, throws ParseException.

-`fun matchesAtBeginning(string: CharSequence): Boolean` Returns true if the string metches the rule from the beginning only.
+`fun matchesAtBeginning(string: CharSequence): Boolean` Returns true if the string matches the rule from the beginning only.

 # Recursive expressions
 Let's consider that there is a case: rule `a` could point to rule `b` and rule `b` could point to rule `a`.
 Or even rule `a` points to rule `a`.
-So we get a recurssion here.
+So we get a recursion here.

 Let's discuss a real-time example.
 We want to parse a mathematic expression like 5 + (34 + 48).
 ```Kotlin